humansconf/humansconf.org/index.md

 >
 > However, we don't give up on #humansconf.
 It will be back, latest in 2021!
 >
-> Until then, we plan to experiment with some only formats.
+> Until then, we plan to experiment with some online formats.
 After all, we still believe strongly in the idea, that people and empathic, human-centered interactions are the most important factor for successful products and projects.
 >
 > Our hearts go out to all of you!
 Take care of yourself, your loved ones and others during these trying times!
 >